-Studies have shown that students who take frequent quizzes instead of infrequent exams see improvements in learning and retention and as a result have higher grades (see these links for more info: here, here, and here.
-I take this approach in this course, and as a result there are no exams.
-There will be a total of 7 quizzes.
-I will automatically drop your lowest quiz score.
+Studies have shown that students who take frequent examinations rather than infrequent examinations see improvements in both learning and retention and as a result have higher grades (see these links for more info: here, here, and here.
+There will be a total of 9 quizzes.
+All quizzes will be announced ahead of time, in class, and through email.
+I will drop your lowest quiz score.
 Please note quizzes can contain questions related to information from any material covered up to that point in the class.
 Quizzes will be taken outside of class.
-Students will have a 5-day window to take the timed quiz.
+Students will have a 3-4 day window to take the timed quiz.
 Students will have one attempt at each quiz.
 Any quiz not submitted by the window deadline or the attempt deadline will result in a grade of zero on that quiz.
-Quizzes will be open notes/book and can contain both conceptual (multiple choice or short answer) and direct application (solutions to be completed in Excel).
+Quizzes will be closed notes/book and can contain both conceptual (multiple choice or short answer) and direct application (solutions to be completed in Excel).
+No outside material of any kind can be used during quizzes.
 Quizzes must be completed in allotted time.